Why is it important to protect your tattoo from the sun?

 - UV rays will degrade ink pigments, meaning they’ll fade way sooner.

-- New tattoos should be given extra protection— do not expose during the healing stage to the sun.
+- You have to to extra protection to your New tattoos.
+Do not expose during the healing stage to the sun.

 - Regularly use an SPF 30+ sunscreen for longer (the longer you do it, the better your protection will be!).